sara-nl/clouddocs/surfcursus-part-A-2015-Oct-15.markdown

 #### Login to the VM

-You can interact with your VM with several ways: Command-line (SSH), VNC or a remote desktop server.
+You can interact with your VM with several ways: Command-line (SSH), VNC (UI browser window) or a remote desktop server.
 We will use SSH in a terminal.

 The way to login into your virtual machine is the ssh keys that you [stored in your profile](#add-ssh-keys-to-your-profile) previously.